Your brand new red dot sight just arrived.

 This is probably the style of sights you discovered your astigmatism with.

-If so, there are a few things you should look for when buying a pistol red dot sight for astigmatism:
+If so, there are a few things you should look for when buying the best pistol red dot sight for astigmatism:

 First, get a red dot with a larger MOA.
 The reason?
 It’ll help lessen the blur effect.
 Aim for a reticle with at least 4 MOA or larger.
 (Some people may find smaller dots work best for them).